Chapter Chair Role in UTLA Elections

 Chapter chairs have the following duties:

 It is their duty to ensure that all candidates have a reasonable and equal opportunity to communicate with the members at their school, regardless of their personal decision to endorse or oppose any particular candidate(s).
-For example, if a chapter chair puts one candidate’s flyers in mailboxes, he or she needs to do the same for all candidates.
+For example, if a chapter chair puts one candidate’s flyers in teacher mailboxes, they need to do the same for all candidates.
+(During the pandemic, we are asking Chapter Chairs to email all candidate flyers to their members.)

 Please contact us with any questions or concerns.